pat-earl/faculty-page/src/teaching/index.md

 ## {{secs.previous_courses}}

-Courses from previous semesters at KU
+Courses previously taught at KU (Some may not have links)

 {% for (cn, ct, rest) in courses -%}
 * *<span class='text-nowrap'>{{('CSC'~cn ~ ': ') if cn else ''}}{{ct}}.</span>*